Best Study Spots at UM

 Eck Hall

 Speaking of English majors, students of the Liberal Arts probably won’t be happy with me for spoiling one of our best study spots.
-Eck Hall, one of few buildings located right off the Oval (north to be specific), boasts three separate floors of desks, tables, and couches, each level emptier than the last.
-If that wasn’t enough, I’ll let you in on a secret: They’re planning to reopen the second-floor coffee shop!
+Eck Hall, one of the few buildings located right off the Oval (north to be specific), boasts three floors of desks, tables, and couches, each level emptier than the last.

 Library Computer Lab

 This is another spot that may feel obvious to some but it’s too good not to mention.
 Doing homework from my own computer makes it far too easy for me to get distracted by the army of social media and games that sit two clicks away, and the computer lab is a perfect answer to that.
+There are also booths and tables nearby if you’d prefer to use your own laptop or study in a group setting.
 If you ever feel yourself having a hard time focusing, you can just walk into the library’s main floor, be in a productive environment and get work done.

 Payne Family Native American Center